codemis/php_toolbox/README.md

 All the code has been tested using [PHPUnit](www.phpunit.de).
 You can run the tests by calling:

-`phpunit tests/`
+`phpunit ./tests/`

 Usage
 -----

-The code here adheres to the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding style.
+The code here adheres to the [PHP Framework Interop Group's Accepted Standards](http://www.php-fig.org/psr/) coding style.
 You should use a PHP autoloader like [Aura AutoLoader](https://github.com/auraphp/Aura.Autoload) to load these classes.
+You can also include the `autoload.php` file that will automatically autoload these classes.

 Development
 -----------